rptcloud/azure_terraform/terraform_fundmentals/18-secure_variables.md

 ## Task 2: Login to TFC and initialize the configuration

-Log into your TFC account:
+Log into your TFC account (this is only necessary once per sandbox, you can skip this step if you've already logged into Terraform Cloud):

 ```bash
 terraform login